minetest/minetest/CONTRIBUTING.md

     - Check your code works as expected and document any changes to the Lua API.

 4. Commit & [push](https://help.github.com/articles/pushing-to-a-remote/) your changes to a new branch (not `master`, one change per branch)
+    - Commits should:
+        - Be short and concise.
+If your commit grows, consider splitting it to multiple smaller commits.
+        - Focus on one thing only.
     - Commit messages should:
         - Use the present tense.
         - Be descriptive.
 See the commit messages by core developers for examples.